Data Warehouse Design

 Grain

 The level of detail stored in a fact table.
 Declaring the grain is the single most important design decision.
 'One row per order line item per day' is a grain statement.
-Getting grain wrong causes double-counting, fan-out joins, and incorrect aggregations.
+Getting grain wrong causes double-counting, fan-out joins, incorrect aggregations.
 Interviewers test this relentlessly.

 Load raw data into the warehouse first, then transform in-place using SQL.
-The warehouse engine handles compute. dbt popularized this pattern by making SQL transformations testable and version-controlled.
+The warehouse engine handles compute. dbt popularized this by making SQL transformations testable and version-controlled.
 Replaces traditional ETL where transformation happened before loading.

-Lakehouse Hybrid
+Lakehouse hybrid

 Combine data lake storage (Parquet on S3, Delta Lake, Iceberg) with warehouse query engines.
 Store once in open formats, query with SQL engines like Spark, Trino, or Snowflake external tables.
 Eliminates the cost of duplicating data between lake and warehouse.

-Separation of Storage and Compute
+Separation of storage and compute

 Decouple where data lives from what processes it.
 Snowflake, BigQuery, and Redshift Serverless let you scale compute independently of storage.
 Multiple teams can query the same data with different compute clusters.
 Eliminates resource contention.